stensonowen/sgc_visualization/README.md

 Due to the Doppler Effect, when the star is moving toward the camera its wavelength is compressed and it is blueshifted; this happens when the dial is between 12 o'clock and 6 o'clock (and peaks at 3 o'clock).
 Then, from 6 o'clock to 12 o'clock, the star moves away from the camera, to the other end of its orbit, and appears redshifted because its wavelength is rarefied.

+## Color Adjustment
+One challenge I did not anticipate was color representation: to compute the doppler shift its wavelength must be known, but to print it to the screen its red/green/blue/alpha values must be known.
+RGB are not realy related to the light's wavelength, and cannot really represent constructive interference properly, so it is non-trivial to convert between them.
+I implemented the pseudocode [here](http://www.efg2.com/Lab/ScienceAndEngineering/Spectra.htm) to add this functionality.